 The counseling concentration includes counseling philosophy and theory, techniques, skill development and participatory learning through a practicum and internship.
 All students will complete a 100 hour Practicum and 600 hour Internship experience.

-A thesis cognate is optional for students intending to pursue doctoral study.
+A thesis specialization is optional for students intending to pursue doctoral study.

-The tuition for the MA Counseling degree program is approximately $35,280.
+The tuition for the MA Counseling degree program is approximately $11,515 per year.
 Learn more about Costs and Aid.

 - Private Practice Counseling